Sorkanius/Sorkanius.github.io/mkdocs/docs/bayesian_valorant_aim.md

 ### Causal Thinking

-The following DAG (Directed Acyclic Graph) express the data generating process.
+The following DAG (Directed Acyclic Graph) expresses the data generating process.
 We expect the weapon, the distance and the round affect the number of bots that are downed.
 The justification is simple:

 1. Weapon: the Sheriff is a pistol, the Phantom shoots faster than the Vandal, but deals less damage.
 Thus we expect that the number of downed bots is different with each weapon.
 2. Distance: more obvious than the previous point, our accuracy will be change at different distances, thus the number of downed bots could vary.